appwrite/demos-for-functions/nodejs/get-covid-stats/README.md

 Javascript function that prints today's COVID statistics for a country or for the whole world, with a helper function for the format.

 ## 📝 Environment Variables
-Go to Settings tab of your Cloud Function.
-Add the following environment variables.
+ We are going to use the following environment variable, we can set it by: Going to Settings tab of your Cloud Function and setting it, also on the dashboard when you manually trigger the Function there is a dialog that pops up and you can set it there and finally when using the functions api on the SDK we can set this variable as the second parameter to `createExecution` function.

 - APPWRITE_FUNCTION_DATA - Country code in ISO2 format, For example `US`, `HN` etc.